 | Mean weight change at 72 weeks | -5.1% | -7.0% | -9.6% | -2.5% |

-That is not a contradiction.
-It is why the trial names matter.
-If you have type 2 diabetes, the obesity-only headline from ATTAIN-1 is not the whole story.
+That gap is exactly why the trial names matter.
+If you have type 2 diabetes, the obesity-only headline from ATTAIN-1 isn't your number — ATTAIN-2 is.

 Side effects are still a real part of the deal

 Foundayo may be easier to fit into a morning.
-That does not make it a light-weight drug.
+That doesn't make it a lightweight drug.

 | Adverse event | 5.5 mg | 9 mg | 17.2 mg | Placebo |